-As the theme park capital of the world, Orlando has a million and one attractions.
-But magical holidays don’t come cheap, and enjoying a week or two in the Sunshine State can be pricey.
-Finding a flight deal to Orlando is a piece of cake but, by the time you’ve sorted out your accommodation, car hire and park tickets, you might need a lie down.
-And a loan.
+As the, let’s be honest, theme park capital of the world (we still love you, Blackpool Pleasure Beach!), Orlando has a million and one attractions.
+Actually, make that a billion and one.
+But magical holidays don’t come cheap, and enjoying a week or two in the Sunshine State can be bit on the pricey side.
+Finding cheap flights to Orlando might be piece of cake – what can we say?
+We’re good at what we do! – but by the time you’ve sorted out where you’re gonna lay your weary heads, what sweet ride you’re going to hire, and (duh!) theme park tickets, you might need a lie down.
+And maybe a loan.

 Luckily, Orlando has plenty of things going on that don’t cost a dime.
 From art galleries to the great outdoors, there’s something for kids and adults alike.
-Take a look at 12 free things to do in Orlando.
+So, we’ve rolled up ours sleeves to give you 12 free things to do in Orlando.

-- Have a cold one at Orlando Brewing Company
+Have a cold one at the Orlando Brewing Company

-If all that sunshine has made you thirsty, head to Orlando Brewing Company.
-You can learn all about the brewing process – which is entirely organic – on one of their free tours, which run at 6pm Monday to Saturday.
-It’s best to get there early to secure your spot, as it’s pretty popular.
+If all that sunshine makes you a wee bit thirsty, head to the Orlando Brewing Company and learn allllll about the brewing process – which is entirely organic – on one of their free tours, which run at 6pm Monday to Saturday.
+Now, that’s a proper education.
+It’s best to get there early to secure your spot, as it’s (understandably) pretty popular.
 You could even sample some of the local produce while you wait.
-It’d be rude not, wouldn’t it?
+It’d be rude not to, wouldn’t it?

 This hip gallery is a must-see for art lovers – and entry is completely free from Tuesday to Saturday.
 It’s the biggest collection of galleries in Downtown Orlando, with local and international art pieces that change every month.